-We went back for our channels, and we focused, we went into the people who we feel could actually achieve results.
+We went back to our channels, and we focused, we went into the people who we felt could actually achieve results.
 Even though it was a technology everybody wanted to touch, we backed that off.

 We also made sure that we gave the sales reps a complete understanding of the coverage that they needed, and also what they needed to deliver to the customer.